xyz-tantita/CODTECH-Task2/README.md

    - The strongest predictor of sales.
 The data revealed a robust positive correlation, indicating that higher TV spending directly drives sales growth.

 2. *Radio Advertising*:
-   -Shows a notable correlation with sales, though not as strong as TV.
-Radio ads have a consistent, yet smaller, impact on sales, suggesting they play a
-    supportive role in driving consumer interest.
+   - Shows a notable correlation with sales, though not as strong as TV.
+Radio ads have a consistent, yet smaller, impact on sales, suggesting they play a supportive role in driving consumer interest.

 3. *Newspaper Advertising*:
-   -The weakest link in this analysis.
+   - The weakest link in this analysis.
 The correlation between newspaper spending and sales was minimal, pointing to diminishing returns or lower effectiveness of      print advertising in this dataset.

 4. *Overall Impact*:
    - TV and Radio are more influential in driving sales compared to Newspaper, which could suggest a shift in marketing strategies towards more modern, dynamic